Gross margin return on inventory investment: American Levi's GMROII

 American Levi's GMROII is a hybrid of GMROII and GMROS (Gross Margin Return On Space) that takes the selling price of an article into account:

 When deciding whether to stock jeans in a retail store, it makes more sense for Levi's to sell jeans for $100 rather than jeans for $10, if they both have the same conventional GMROII.
 By using the American Levi's GMROII, you see that the $100 jeans deliver 10 times the margin dollars on the space occupied by each pair of jeans in stock, compared to the $10 jeans.
 Net Profit will increase more than 10 times due to operating leverage.

 Note that GMROS can be calculated by multiplying American Levi's GMROII by Density (Units per square foot).

 Gross Margin Dollars per Square Foot:

-Short-coming of GMROII
+Shortcomings

+GMROI has been described as one of the few business measures for which "it is virtually impossible to set a precise goal", and the costs of holding inventory are not taken into account.

-A short-coming of GMROII driven analysis is that items with high sell-offs (i.e. the final stock level falls towards zero) appear better than items with constant inventory supplies.
+Another shortcoming of GMROII-driven analysis is that items with high sell-offs (i.e. the final stock level falls towards zero) appear better than items with constant inventory supplies.
 Fashionable items that totally sold off will appear better than basic items such as black socks that are replenished by reorders.
 This is particularly evident when analyzing shorter time periods or item level information rather than higher level (department) information.